 When we first tried their porridge oats (we like to make sure we enjoy what we put in front of our guests), we could not believe how good they tasted – we were surprised by how different their porridge oats were to the ones we had been using beforehand – after all, oats are oats, or so we thought.

 We make it on the stove with fresh whole milk and a touch of sugar.
 We get it to simmer for about 10 minutes, stirring it regularly while it absorbs the milk, and then serve it with some homemade fruit compote and a drizzle of local honey from Lincolnshire honey producers, Apidae Honey.

 Now back to the guests’ responses and why we now promote the porridge option for breakfast.
 On his next stay we introduced our regular business guest to Maud Foster porridge oats.
 He had previously tried the supermarket porridge which had been cooked the same way, but like us he was very impressed by how good Maud Foster porridge oats tasted.
 In fact he doesn’t bother with our Full Old Posthouse Breakfast anymore; he has a large portion of Maud Foster porridge.

-Since then, we make sure our guests know about the porridge option; and the response has been very positive – one couple from London decided they were going to go pop into the windmill itself (they had family near) to buy some porridge oats; a guest from Switzerland was searching their website to find out where she could get some on her travels to take back to Switzerland, even asserting it was “..better than Gordon Ramsay’s…”.
+Since then, we make sure our guests know about the porridge option; and the response has been very positive – one couple from London decided they were going to go pop into the windmill itself to buy some porridge oats; a guest from Switzerland was searching their website to find out where she could get some on her travels to take back to Switzerland, even asserting it was “..better than Gordon Ramsay’s…”.